stolostron/rhacm-docs/console/console.md

   - Policies: View the policy, policy placement, and clusters that are being validated.
 Check for violations for the selected policy.

+## Governance and risk dashboard

+Use the Governance and risk dashboard to create and manage policies and policy controllers.
+For more information, see [Governance and risk](../security/compliance_intro.md).